 On that day, Bostonians gathered at Old South Meeting House for further deliberations.
 They made a final attempt to gain permission for the ships to leave without unloading the cargo.
 Captain Rotch, whose family owned two of the ships, was sent to the house of Royal Governor Thomas Hutchinson, a seven-mile journey, to obtain this permission.
 Rotch returned to the Old South Meeting House at 6:00 pm and reported that the governor had refused the patriots’ request.
 After the colonists’ initial outburst at the news, Samuel Adams spoke the words that signaled patriot action: “This meeting can do nothing more to save the country.”
 Immediately a group of patriots, recruited across class lines, went down to the harbor and dumped approximately 90,000 pounds of British tea into the water.
 In response, in 1774, Britain passed the Coercive (or Intolerable) Acts, closing the harbor until someone paid for the destroyed tea and forcing Massachusetts to relinquish self-government to Parliament.

 Colonial hostility toward British rule reached a crucial turning point on April 19, 1775.
 In an attempt to quell patriot rebellion, British General Thomas Gage commanded his troops to confiscate patriot arms in Concord, Massachusetts.
 Relying on secrecy, Gage expected to take the arms before the patriots had a chance to resist.
 But couriers Paul Revere and William Dawes warned the people of Concord and nearby Lexington.
 When British troops under the command of Major John Pitcairn arrived in the area, they were met by a well trained and armed colonial militia led by Captain John Parker.
 Seventy-seven militiamen lined up on Lexington Common to face a force of 700 British soldiers.
 Knowing the colonials were outnumbered, Parker wanted only for his men to make a show of their resolve against the opposing troops.
 But someone fired a shot as the British dispersed under Pitcairn’s orders.
-As the militia began to flee, British fire killed eight Americans.
+As the militia began to flee, British fire killed eight Americans. [*editor note: No one really knows who fired the first shot of the American Revolution, known as ‘The shot heard round the world’, as there have been many contradictory accounts passed down from the event.]

 After the shooting in Lexington, the British continued to march six miles to Concord where they began to search houses for arms.
 Some soldiers were sent across the North Bridge to Colonel James Barrett’s farm where they thought weapons were hidden.
 Others remained to guard the bridge.
 News of what was happening spread and patriot militia made their way toward Concord and the bridge.
 As they did, they saw smoke rising in the distance and feared that homes were being burned.
 Resolved to defend their homes and families, the militia continued to advance.
 The British fired, killing two Americans.
 At that point, Major John Buttrick, leader of the Concord militia, implored his men to retaliate, shouting “Fire, fellow soldiers, for God’s sake, fire!”
 This was the first time American militia had fired on the British army.
 Two British soldiers were killed in the first American volley.
 Outnumbered four to one, the British retreated back to town.